operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/prometheus-operator.md

 kubectl create -f prometheusInstance.yaml -n operators
 ```

-Output:
+The resulting output is given below.

 ```
 prometheus.monitoring.coreos.com/server created
 ```

-- Check the pods status using below command:
+**Step 3: Check the status of Operator pods using the following command.**